 Sometimes we are asked to minister prophetically in a less formal setting, in a general church service or open meeting.
 In that case, we do not use the term ‘Prophetic Presbytery.’
 In an open or public setting where anyone can attend, we are careful to not promise that every person will be prophesied over, as we want to honour the ministry and guidance of the Holy Spirit.

 Strongs Exhaustive Concordance of the Bible.
 1996 Refs G4244 presbyterion; G5486 charisma; G4394 propheteia; G272 amele0

 Accountability is one of our core values, as is honouring leadership. these things are reflected in our practice of prophetic presbytery.
-For more information about our ministry and team, see the David McCracken Ministries website.
+For more information about our ministry, see our Enliven Ministries website.

 A permanent link to guidelines on how to respond to personal prophecy is kept on the Enliven Blog Free Resources Page.